ppetrovtv/pine_script_docs/source/Extended_and_regular_sessions.rst

 ..    include:: <isonum.txt>

-Extended and Regular Sessions
+Extended and regular sessions
 =============================

 On TradingView there is an option (*right click* on chart, then *Properties* |rarr|
 *Timezone/Sessions* |rarr| *Extended Hours*) that controls type of current chart session.
 There are two types of session: *regular* (without pre and post market data) and *extended* (with them).
-In Pine scripts it is possible to specify session type for additional data, that is requested with ``security`` function.
+In Pine Scripts it is possible to specify session type for additional data, that is requested with ``security`` function.